lucasvavon/cashflow/README.md

-# cashflow-go, a simple budget tracker in go
+# cashflow, a simple budget tracker in go